eastein/lidless/README.txt

       "port" : 8000
     }]

 The username and password options work with HTTP basic authentication or ZoneMinder's time based authentication session at this time.
 They are optional.
 HTTPS does not work for camera sources.
-If you want to go through ZoneMinder, the URL must end with auth= (the GET parameter for auth must be at the end), the zm_auth_hash_secret parameter must be added into the camera JSON stanza, and the username/password should be a valid user in the ZoneMinder instance.
+If you want to go through ZoneMinder, the URL must end with auth= (the GET parameter for auth must be at the end), the `zm_auth_hash_secret` parameter must be added into the camera JSON stanza, and the `username`/`password` should be a valid user in the ZoneMinder instance.

+## Roles

+Different parts of the system can be run in separate processes to avoid contention and performance issues.
+Roles are settings in a stanza that specify what role name a process must be running as in order to execute the work related to the stanza.
+For a camera instance, this is reading the video stream, doing perceptual computations on it, and recording the data periodically.
+For a web instance not using proxying (see below), the work is doing read operations on databases for historical data and shared memory access for the ratio data (there are issues currently with a web instance or irc instance accessing the current ratio of a camera not running in the same role, as it must use the database to access this information at this time).
+A process can only have one role: the default role is called `default`.

+## Proxying

 If you are having web interface or API performance issues, it's suggested to add a second web stanza with the `proxy_endpoint` set to the base url of the other web stanza; in the above example such a `proxy_endpoint` setting would be `"http://localhost:8000"`.
+A stanza that works for proxying is:

+    {
+      "role" : "webserver",
+      "type" : "web",
+      "proxy_mode" : "auto",
+      "port" : 8000
+    }

+This proxying web instance has some special settings in play.
+It is using the webserver role, which means it will not run in the `default` process: you must run another process with a role argument of `webserver` in order to execute it, using the same configuration file as the other processes.
+It depends on every other process/role that services `camera` stanzas to also include a non-proxied `web` instance to do the actual data access.
+The usage of the `proxy_mode = auto` setting will direct the proxy to load balance non-camera-specific requests and direct the camera-specific requests to the other `web` instance running on the local machine that is in the same `role` as the `camera` that the request is in reference to.
+However, `proxy_mode = auto` does not currently work except over localhost.
+If your worker processes are on a different machine than the proxy process, you will need to use `proxy_endpoint = http://ip:port` instead, and `proxy_mode = auto` isn't smart enough to automatically proxy between mid-layer proxies, so at this time proxying is not a solution for multi-machine scalability.

 # API